s-codemine/alx-foundation/README.md

 > **question mark**
 > As you read, identify in the article each of the 8 meta-skills that we focus on in this program.
 Happy Reading!
 >

+## Using Savanna

+Your ALX Professional Foundations course content is all found here, on Savanna.
+In this tutorial video, we show you around Savanna so you can get comfortable with it.
+The course material is organized by modules with projects, which you can think of as chapters.
+Every week, new modules with projects will be unlocked so you can access them.
+We recommend that you go to “Projects” to view what you have completed and what you have yet to complete.
+Please go through the material in the order in which it is presented.

+Please watch this mandatory tutorial on getting around Savanna.
+Please note that the course shown in the demo is close but not identical to yours and that any dates and content shown are just examples.

+By the end of the video, make sure you can answer YES to these questions:

+- Do I know where to go to see the modules and course content?
+- Have I understood how to navigate Savanna (for example how to move to the next page)?
+- Have I understood how to take a “Check Your Understanding” quiz?
+- Have I understood how to take the Weekly Test?

+<video src="https://www.youtube.com/watch?v=o75c90vuVqE&embeds_referring_euri=https%3A%2F%2Fintranet.alxswe.com%2F&source_ve_path=Mjg2NjY" controls></video>

+>
+> Refrences: <a href="https://www.youtube.com/watch?v=o75c90vuVqE">Savanna Walkthrough</a>
+>

+## Karibu Ceremony

+**Need to know everything about this exciting journey before going full throttle?
+We have you covered.**

+This Saturday, we will be hosting our Karibu Ceremonies.
+This is your big welcome to the AL family, where important introductory context will be shared.

+The ceremony is compulsory and a required part of this program.
+So make sure you have all the details you need to attend.
+Keep a lookout for email communications on this matter!

+In addition to the Ceremony and content here on Savanna, there are a plethora of orientation activities taking place throughout this week, online and at your nearest City Hub.
+You are expected to participate.
+Please take a moment right now to check your inbox for any ALX calendar invitations.
+Accept the invites, add them to your calendar and make note of what is happening and when.

+This is the week to get set up, get ahead and understand what is in store.
+Missing the Karibu Ceremony and associated onboarding activities this week is not an option.
+How you start will strongly impact the rest of your journey here at ALX.
+If you get left behind there’s no Tesla fast enough to catch you up.

+## Get to Know Your Course Designers and Guides

+There is a HUGE army behind the scenes here.
+All of us are working to make sure that you and your peers are set up to succeed in this program.
+Here are some of the course designers you may come across during your journey.

+Now that you have an idea of some of the many people working hard for your success, we are wide-eyed and excited to meet you too!

+You should now (or very soon) have access to The Portal, a platform where you’ll have a chance to introduce yourself to us, and your peers in your Squad (your assigned peer group… More on that in a little bit).

+## End of Module 1.1

+What?
+We see you pulling winning stunts already!
+Let’s celebrate this moment - you have just completed your first module in Savanna.
+You really are on fire!
+Take a short break and treat yourself to a snack.

+<iframe src="https://giphy.com/embed/l4vMelIOmfR0kVxhY8" width="480" height="480" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/snack-wfh-jazzer-guys-l4vMelIOmfR0kVxhY8">via GIPHY</a></p>